-You can personalise your app experience by completing your profile and selecting your content preferences in the personalisation pane.
-This will personalise the fitness content featured on the Home Page and the in-app browsing experience, calculate your calorie burn rates and recommended calorie targets, as well as synchronising your account with HealthVault.
+You can personalize your app experience by completing your profile and selecting your content preferences in the personalization pane.
+This will personalize the fitness content that is featured on the Home Page, the in-app browsing experience, calculate your calorie burn rates and recommended calorie targets besides syncing your account with HealthVault.

-The personalisation pane has four sections and it is recommended that all sections are completed to enjoy a seamless personalisation experience.
-Additionally, the My Calorie Target section requires the My Profile section to be filled in to compute your recommended daily calorie target.
-Synchronising with HealthVault only helps to sync and keep track of your tracker information, but doesn't sync or update your profile information.
+The personalization pane has four sections and it is recommended that all sections are completed to enjoy a seamless personalization experience.
+Additionally, the My Calorie Target section mandatorily requires My Profile section to be filled in to compute your recommended daily calorie target.
+Syncing with HealthVault only helps in syncing and keeping track of your tracker information, but doesn't sync or update your profile information.

-If you have a HealthVault account, you can sync it with Bing Health & Fitness so that you can see your HealthVault data in the Health Trackers and so that data you add to Bing Health & Fitness is saved to your HealthVault record.
+If you have a HealthVault account, you can sync it with Bing Health & Fitness, so that you see your HealthVault data in the Health Trackers and data you add to Bing Health & Fitness is saved to your HealthVault record.
 Connecting with HealthVault allows you to sync your health, diet and exercise tracker data across multiple devices.

 Before you start: